data2health/contributor-attribution-model/docs/source/info_model/classes/artifact.rst

 * **Natural and Archaeological Artifacts** (*dateCreated* and *dateModified*)

     * Many natural or archaeological artifacts originate outside of a research setting, and are only collected and documented as specimens much later (e.g. a dinosaur tooth fossil, or prehistoric tool fragments).
 Here, *dateCreated* SHOULD be used to record the date such specimens were taken, not the date they originally came into existence (which may have been thousands or millions of years ago).
 Similarly, *dateModified* SHOULD be used to record when modifications were last made to the specimen in a research/academic context (e.g. its last cleaning or sample extraction).
-	* In cases where natural specimens are observed and documented, but not physically collected or modified, we RECOMMEND using the CAM to describe contributions to a catalog record about the specimen (as there are no contributions to physical specimen itself to track).
+    * In cases where natural specimens are observed and documented, but not physically collected or modified, we RECOMMEND describing contributions to a catalog record about the specimen (as there are no contributions to physical specimen itself to track).

-* **Relationships Between Artifacts** (*influencedBy*)
+* **Influence Relationships Between Artifacts** (*influencedBy*)

     * The notion of an ‘Influence’ between two artifacts broadly describes scenarios where one is directly or indirectly used in the creation of another.
 It is based on the PROV notion of `influence <https://www.w3.org/TR/prov-o/#wasInfluencedBy>`_ - but narrower in that it applies here only between two Artifacts.
     * Influences can include derivation or incorporation of material or informational content - e.g. a cell line being derived from a tumor specimen, use of a jpg image into a blog post, or a format translation from a JSON dataset to an RDF version of the dataset.
 Influences can also cover an artifact providing a source of information used to generate an artifact with entirely separate content - e.g. a dataset on ice core CO2 levels used as evidence for an assertion about arctic climate change, a microscope/camera used to take images of tissue samples, or a knockout mouse strain used in a study to generate a dataset measuring blood glucose levels  which is used to support curation of a phenotype annotation on the deleted gene).